skyreep/programming-with-style/README.md

 ## Description

 A web-application built to demonstrate HTML, CSS, Bootstrap, PHP, and SQL.
+Currently features a registration and login system.

 ## Future Development